iota-community/Community-Governance/meetings/Community_call_notes_27.01.22.md

 ### 4. The Firefly voting layout

 We showcased the current design and UI/UX flow for the vote.

+### 5. Increasing meeting frequency as we are getting close to the vote

+From now on we will meet weekly - same time, same place

 ### **Open end community discussions**